-Proving that the property owner behaved in a negligent manner does require proving a few facts in the case, something that a Baldwin premises liability lawyer may be able to help you do.
-If you believe you have a liability case involving a property owner, call the Law Offices of Anidjar & Levine at 1-800-747-3733 for a free consultation.
+Proving that the property owner behaved in a negligent manner does require proving a few facts in the case, something that a Baldwin personal injury lawyer may be able to help you do.
+If you believe you have a liability case involving a property owner, call the Law Offices of Anidjar & Levine for a free consultation.

 Simply being injured on someone else’s property does not guarantee that you will win a premises liability lawsuit.
 You must prove a few items, including whether you had permission to be on the property.